 A key part of our Key Stage 3 curriculum is the timetabled Extracurricular Activities (ECAs) afternoon on a Friday to ensure senior students take the opportunity to benefit from the wide range of experiences on offer.

 In Year 9 students are able to select their options for GCSE studies.
 They are given expert guidance from the CFS teaching staff, attending option interviews to help with their decisions.
 Parents are also given information at an option evening , providing the opportunity to receive advice on how to support their children in making their choices.

 Key Stage 4 (Years 10 and 11)

 At Key Stage 4 students take courses in subjects they have selected for their GCSE examinations.
 All students are expected to take the Ebacc subjects Maths, English (Literature and Language), Science (double or triple), a language (French, Spanish or Latin) and Humanities (History or Geography).
-In addition to these core subject areas students may select from a range of options including: Music, Design Technology, Art, Drama, Computing, PRE, Food Preparation and Nutrition and Sports Science.
+In addition to these core subject areas students may select from a range of options including: Music, Design Technology, Art, Drama, Computing, PRE, Food Preparation and Nutrition, Business, Economics and Sports Science.

 All students continue to receive PE, PRE and PHSE lessons.
 These subjects are built into the timetable but not taken as examination subjects.